KP Snacks

 1953

-KP launched its first salted peanuts and became the first company to achieve national distribution for this popular new product.
+Five years later, KP launched its first salted peanuts and became the first UK company to distribute this popular new product nationwide.
 It also became famous for peanut butter!

 1967